 In order to successfully change into a new major, you must meet admissions requirements for specific majors.

-If you are seeking to change your major, you must do so by Jan.
-6, 2016, if you are enrolling in the Spring 2016 term.
+If you are seeking to change your major, you must do so by May 1, 2016, if you are enrolling in the Summer 2016 term, and by July 15, 2016, if you are enrolling in the Fall 2016 term.
 Click here to view the Change Your Major Form and request a change.

 - If you are unable to submit a major change by the above date, you will have a final opportunity to request a new major the morning of your orientation session.

 - International students may not request a major change due to I-20 implications.

 You will register for courses during ART.
 There may be a few Negative Service Indicators visible in your myUH self-service account that may prevent course enrollment.
 Before attending an ART, please review the following information and determine if any of these apply:

 Negative Service Indicators/Holds

 You can check your myUH self-service account to see the following: 1) Negative Service Indicators on their account (if any) and 2) What to do or details related to these Negative Service Indicators.
 If you see a red circle with a line through it, this is a Negative Service Indicator icon, which means there is a HOLD on the your record.
 You can either click on the icon or click on the text link under the HOLDs section in the Student Service Center of your account to reveal more information about the HOLD and the steps to remove it.

 - You are required to clear the Texas Success Initative, or TSI, requirement before you will be allowed to enroll in classes.

 - The TSI is a state-legislated program designed to ensure that students enrolled in public colleges and universities possess the academic skills needed to perform effectively in college-level course work.